Chargou/CharMaths/README.txt

-Warning: this is a student project so the code may be messy I try to import as little as possible to make experience coding as many things as possible I am open to help and constructive critiscism but I won't even read prely hateful comments :)
+Warning: this is a student project so the code may be messy I try to import as little as possible to get experience, coding as many things as possible I am open to help and constructive critiscism but I won't even read prely hateful comments :)